“The Family” by Leopoldina Zanetti Borzino (Italian 1826-1902)

 Description

-Leopoldina worked on lithography and published a series of lithographs collected in the Picturesque Album of Genoa in 1855.
-At the same time, she and Giacomo were involved in the Risorgimento movement (1750-1870) advocating for the liberation and unification of Italy.
+In 1855, Leopoldina worked on lithography and published a series of lithographs collected in the Picturesque Album of Genoa.
+At the same time, she and Giacomo continued involved in the Risorgimento movement (1750-1870) advocating for the liberation and unification of Italy.
 This social and political movement resulted in the consolidation of different states of the Italian Peninsula into a single state, the Kingdom of Italy.
 Precipitated by the revolutions of 1848, the movement made it possible to assign Rome as the capital of the Kingdom of Italy in 1871.
-In Milan, Giacomo and Leopoldina founded the first oleographic factory in 1864.
+In 1864, Giacomo and Leopoldina founded the first oleographic factory in Milan.

 Raffaelle Armendise (1852-1925), also a celebrated artist, married Leopoldina and Giacomo’s daughter and moved to Milan to work in the family business.
 Milan was to become Leopoldina’s final resting place.